Appearance

 - Article 3 classifies in-scope entities as essential (Art 3(1)(a)–(g)) or important (Art 3(2)).
 Essential and important entities have the same Article 21 measure obligations and Article 23 reporting obligations; the supervisory regime differs.

 - Article 4 routes obligations to sector-specific Union legal acts where their requirements are at least equivalent.
-For financial entities identified as essential or important under national NIS2 transposition, DORA is structured to operate as such an act on the matters DORA covers.
+For financial entities identified as essential or important under the national rules transposing NIS2 Article 3, DORA is considered such an act (DORA Article 1(2)) on the matters DORA covers.

 - Commission Implementing Regulation (EU) 2024/2690 layers sub-sectoral technical specification on top of Article 21 for specific digital-infrastructure entity types and trust service providers.